 US bank profits plunge 70% on coronavirus loss provisioning

-WASHINGTON: US bank profits fell by 69.6 per cent to US$18.5 billion in the first quarter of 2020 from the year prior as banks felt the economic impact of the novel coronavirus pandemic, according to new data from a banking regulator.
+WASHINGTON, DC: US bank profits fell by 69.6 per cent to US$18.5 billion in the first quarter of 2020 from the year prior as banks felt the economic impact of the novel coronavirus pandemic, according to data from a banking regulator.

 The Federal Deposit Insurance Corporation reported that "deteriorating economic activity" caused lenders to write off delinquent debt and set aside billions of dollars to guard against future losses.
 Over half of all banks reported a profit decline, and 7.3 per cent of lenders were unprofitable.